joshtynjala/actionscript-3.0-developers-guide/display/display-programming/fading-objects.md

 You can control the transparency of a display object to make it partially (or completely transparent), or change the transparency to make the object appear to fade in or out.
-The DisplayObject class’s `alpha` property defines the transparency (or more accurately, the opacity) of a display object.
+The DisplayObject class's `alpha` property defines the transparency (or more accurately, the opacity) of a display object.
 The `alpha` property can be set to any value between 0 and 1, where 0 is completely transparent, and 1 is completely opaque.
 For example, these lines of code make